 Public transportation from Los Angeles airport (LAX) into the city centre offers a number of options.
 FlyAway coaches offer connections to central locations around the LA area, while an airport shuttle can carry travellers to the nearest Metro station.
 Bus stops are located nearby, although there isn't a direct bus from the airport.

 Los Angeles insider information

 - The biggest and best museum in LA is the Getty, which houses an impressive collection of Western art from the Middle Ages to the present day.
-But though entrance is free, be aware that parking costs $7 for the day.
-To avoid the costs, take the Metro bus 761, which stops right outside the main gate.

 - For something a little more unusual, take your pet along to Olvera Street in downtown LA in the springtime for the blessing of the animals.
 The event is held every Easter Saturday and has been running for several years.
 All kinds of animals are blessed, from dogs and cats to horses and snakes.